2022IsHere/vhdl/README.md

 ### Step 2: Fork lab repository

-Log into TUAS gilab https://git.dc.turkuamk.fi/ and in main menu, switch to Groups / Embedded Linux.
-In that group there is repository `embedded-linux-labs`.
+Log into TUAS gilab https://git.dc.turkuamk.fi/ and in main menu, switch to Groups / TUAS_VHDL_FPGA / Student Material.
+In that group there is repository `lab_exercises`.
 Create a private <b>fork</b> to your personal namespace.
 A fork is a copy of a project.
 Forking a repository allows you to make changes without affecting the original project.
 This forked project works as your return repository.
-Please add users `jppaalas` and `jarno.tuominen` to the project with "Reporter" role.
+Please add user `jarno.tuominen` to the project with "Reporter" role.

 ### Step 3: Customize VM